-- (4) Prior to granting access to the Anatomy Facility, Anatomy Employees will: - a.
-Confirm each student's formal enrolment in a relevant unit; - b.
-Verify each student's identity against the student's identification card; - c.
-Confirm that the student has signed the appropriate immunization form/record to indicate their immunization schedule is up to date; and - d.
-Ensure an Anatomy Employee is present to supervise the students. - (5) To be considered formally enrolled for the purposes of admittance to the UNE Anatomy Facility, enrolment in a relevant unit must be recorded upon the student's record in the University's student record system.
-Students who are not formally enrolled in a relevant unit at the time of seeking access, or who fail to produce a valid student identification card, will not be granted access to the Anatomy Facility.
+- (4) Prior to granting access to the Anatomy Facility, Anatomy employees will: - a. confirm each student's formal enrolment in a relevant unit; - b. verify each student's identity against the student's identification card; - c. confirm that the students have completed the Anatomy Facility Induction and check appropriate up-to-date immunisation records if the student is expected to touch the cadaveric specimens; - d. ensure an Anatomy employee is present to supervise the students; and - e. ensure entry into the anatomy lab is recorded in either a recognised UNE sign-in sheet or the Anatomy Visitor logbook. - (5) To be considered formally enrolled for the purposes of admittance to the UNE Anatomy Facility, enrolment in a relevant unit must be recorded upon the student's record in the University's student record system.
+Students who are not formally enrolled in a relevant unit at the time of seeking access, or who fail to produce a valid UNE student identification card, will not be granted access to the Anatomy Facility.
 No other form of identification will be accepted.

-Admitting UNE Staff (eg. FMS)
+Admitting UNE Staff

-- (6) Prior to granting access to the Anatomy Facility, Anatomy Employees will: - a.
-Confirm the staff member's identity by sighting their UNE Staff ID: - b.
-Verify the need to access the Anatomy Facility; - c.
-Complete Anatomy Facility induction if necessary; - d.
-Ensure that the Anatomy Facility's Visitor Logbook entry is made; and - e.
-Ensure that appropriate supervision is in place to monitor staff, if needed, while they are in the Anatomy Facility.
+- (6) Prior to granting access to the Anatomy Facility, Anatomy employees will: - a. confirm the staff member's identity by sighting their UNE Staff ID card: - b. verify the need to access the Anatomy Facility; - c. complete Anatomy Facility induction; - d. ensure that an entry into the Anatomy Facility's Visitor Logbook is made; and - e. ensure that appropriate supervision is in place to monitor staff, if needed, while they are in the Anatomy Facility.